kevlo-cyber/third-party-risk-management/README.md

 Behind every project is someone trying to improve healthcare.
 Whether it's a clinician wanting better tools or a vendor building innovative solutions, helping them succeed securely is deeply satisfying.

 **The Progress**
-Watching vendors transform from security disasters to industry leaders—and knowing I played a small part in that journey—never gets old.
+Watching vendors transform from security disasters to industry leaders, and knowing I played a small part in that journey, never gets old.
 Every improved vendor makes the entire ecosystem stronger.

 ### The Future of TPRM